ZacksMohawk/Prok-C/README.md

 	node Prok-C

-This will run on default port 8888 with default API key 'testing', unless environment, config or command line param says otherwise.
+This will run on default port 8888 with default API key 'my_api_key', unless environment, config or command line param says otherwise.

 ## How To Configure